jjlauterbach/daily-flavors-app/README.md

 4. **Site structure changes**
    - Enable debug logging to inspect HTML structure
    - Update selectors in the relevant scraper function

+## Contributing

+- Please run pre-commit and all tests before submitting a PR.
+- All code is auto-formatted and linted in CI.